 Economically, Vietnamese see China as both an economic partner and rival.
 Both countries compete for foreign direct investment and for markets in many of the same low-cost manufacturing products, such as clothing.
-Vietnamese leaders periodically express concern about Vietnam's rising trade deficit with China, which was around \$18 billion in 2011.
-In 2010, Chinese imports represented nearly a quarter of Vietnam's total imports by value, up from 9% in 2000.
-China's relative importance as an export market for Vietnam's exports by value.
-Many Vietnamese worry that China is increasing its economic influence over and within Vietnam, as shown by the criticisms that followed the spring 2009 announcement of a bauxite mining joint venture between a Vietnamese and Chinese.
+Vietnamese leaders periodically express concern about Vietnam's rising trade deficit with China, which was around \$13 billion in 2011.
+In 2011, Chinese imports represented nearly a quarter of Vietnam's total imports by value, up from 9% in 2000.
+China's relative importance as an export market for Vietnamese goods and services over the same period remained essentially unchanged, at around 10% of Vietnam's exports by value.73 Many Vietnamese worry that China is increasing its economic influence over and within Vietnam.